· By Dr. Kaushal M. Kulkarni, M.D.

 Can eye supplements improve vision?

+Generally not.
 Eye supplements contain vitamins and minerals that research has shown to be beneficial for maintaining eye health and good vision.
 In keeping with their namesake, eye supplements are designed to add to, not replace, nutrients you get from a healthful diet.

 Are eye vitamins worth taking?

 While you can get the vitamins you need through your diet, vitamins are an integral part of maintaining eye health.
-There is some evidence to suggest that vitamin supplements improve your eye health.
+There is evidence to suggest that vitamin supplements improve your eye health.

 How can I improve my eyesight without glasses?